Yandex Cloud

 • function_version: Function version ID.

-• memory_limit_in_mb: Amount of memory specified at version creation, MB.
+• memory_limit_in_mb: Amount of memory specified when creating the version, MB.

 The context also contains the following helper methods:

-• get_remaining_time_in_millis(): Returns the current request's remaining runtime in milliseconds.
+• get_remaining_time_in_millis(): Returns the remaining time for the current request, in ms.

 Invocation context example.